Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Provide a word bank of the shapes on the board for spelling purposes.

 - Conduct a short quiz on shapes.
-Example questions include: What are the 2 shapes with 4 right angles?
-Name 2 shapes that are parallelograms.
-What is the biggest category of a 4 sided shape?
-Which shape has 4 sides that are the same but isn't a square?
+Example questions include: * What are the two shapes with four right angles?
+Name two shapes that are parallelograms.
+What is the biggest category of a four sided shape?
+Which shape has four sides that are the same but isn't a square?
 Which shape has one pair of parallel sides?

 - Collect papers to grade.